rnnh/bioinfo-notebook/docs/cl_intro.md

 Desktop/   Documents/ Downloads/
 ```

-In Ubuntu (and other Linux systems), directory names are case-sensitive.
+In UNIX, directory names are case-sensitive.
 This means that `~/downloads/` is a different directory than `~/Downloads/`.

 The command `cd ../` can be used to move to move up one directory, `cd ../../` can be used to move up two directories, etc.